Qi-YOU/CEGE0049-GSS-Dassl-CoOp/README.md

     bash scripts/sync_files.sh
     ```

 This script verifies the working directory and copies necessary files into appropriate submodules.
-If a file already exists, you'll be prompted to continue by press any key or cancel with Ctrl+C.